mmlevinson/hyperComponents/src/content/docs/about/tailwind.md

 And once your page is populated with considerable markup, and redundant Tailwind classes, the file becomes impossible to scan for errors or ommissions, debugging, etc.  There is credibility to the criticism that Tailwind code is hard to maintain and in some circumstances unmanageable.

-For example, try to change the dark text color in the code above !!
-Yes, you can use find/replace, but doing that many times is tedious, and if you are not diligent each time you can accidently replace text that you did not intend (somewhere else in the same file) creating a new bug.
+Try changing the dark text color in the code above !!
+Yes, you can use find/replace, but doing so many times is tedious, and if you are not diligent each time you can accidently replace text that you did not intend (somewhere else in the same file) creating a new bug.

 ## Possible Solutions

 The official Tailwind docs recommend  using your IDE's muli-line cursor to make bulk changes to the class list of many elements at once.
 Yes, but this is suboptimal and can lead to typos.
 Find/replace also works but is clumsy and error prone as discussed above.
 Is there a better way?

 There are `code folding` IDE extensions which temporarily obscure long class lists.
 However you have to toggle this function on and off every time you want to perform minor maintenance on the list of classes.
-And when un-folded, the list still splays off the right page margin, forcing repeated horizontal scrolling to maintain the code.
+And when un-folded, the list still splays off the right page margin forcing repeated horizontal scrolling to maintain the code.

 There are extensions which sort Tailwind class lists based on an opinionated filter.
 This may not be a strategy you like because class names suddenly move around and sometimes in an unexpected pattern.
+When you stop typing, the class name you just entered 'disappears' and you have to scroll back and for horizontally until you find where the filter put it.

 In this author's experience the advantages of responsive design with Tailwind are offset by difficult code maintenance and upkeep of the expansive class lists associated with each DOM element you are attempting to style.
 This problem is further magnified by the fact that many of your elements are repetitive (such as list and table rows) which means making a minor change in one element **requires that you conscientiously update every other sibling or you will break your styles**.